NoxOrg/Nox/tests/Nox.Docs.Tests/Nox.Docs.Tests/Files/Markdown/CountryEndpoints.md

 - **PUT** `/api/v1/Countries/ContinentEnums/{relatedKey}/Languages/{cultureCode}`
   - **Description**: Update or create localized value of ContinentEnums for a specific Country.
 Requires relatedKey and cultureCode in the URL and a payload with the new value of CountryContinentEnumsUpsertLocalizedDto.

+- **PUT** `/api/v1/Countries/CountryBarCode/Statuses/{relatedKey/Languages/{cultureCode}`
+  - **Description**: Update or create localized value of Statuses for CountryBarCode for Country.
+Requires relatedKey and cultureCode in the url and a payload with the new value of CountryBarCodeStatusUpsertLocalizedDto

 ## Localized Endpoints
 - **GET** `/api/v1/Countries/{key}/Languages`
   - Description: Retrieve all translations for a specific Country.